bryanhanson/roxut/README.md

 ### Developers/Contributors/Testers

-If you set your working directory to the top level of your local copy of the repository, you can run `make` to build, check and install the package.  `tinytest` is used to perform unit tests of `roxut`.
+`tinytest` is used to perform unit tests of `roxut`.
 In this case, there is a test package at `roxut/roxut/inst/tinytest/roxutTestPkg`.
 When `roxut` is checked, this test package is used for testing `roxut`, and it is also built, checked and installed to verify everything worked.

 ### License Information